On Loving the Saigon Zoo Despite Its Flaws | Saigoneer

 If you go to the zoo, you must visit the orchid house and acknowledge the truth that Roethke articulated: “Deep in their roots, all flowers hide the light,” while remembering that "flowerbed" is an awfully poor term.
 Flowers do not sleep, they are forever shouting in a language we simply cannot understand: pollinate me, pollinate me, pollinate me.
 Yet, they remain silent when asked if they care whether we admire them or not.

 Sculpting trees and bushes into clearly defined shapes ranging from boxes and circles to humans and logos dates back to Roman times, and the ubiquity of these topiaries perhaps obscures their absurdity.
 Stranger still is the practice of creating versions of readily visible creatures such as the myriad plants carefully pruned to resemble animals the zoo contains.
-Why do I want to see an evergreen deer when I can see a real dear a few meters away?
+Why do I want to see an evergreen deer when I can see a real deer a few meters away?
 The shambly scrum of branches and leaves clutching exposed wires at the Saigon Zoo do a disservice to the elegance of trees and beasts alike.
 Plant is plant.
 Animal is animal.
 What do we gain by conflating the two?

 Oh!
 The delights of a giraffe.
 The gangly grace of a creature that can lick its own ears clean and keep from fainting due to high blood pressure pumped by a 12-kilogram heart.
 What pleasure it is to rummage through its lexicography.
 When first paraded through Paris’s streets, people gawked at what they thought was a bastard blend of camel and leopard, so they gave it the scientific name Giraffa camelopardalis.
 Vietnam’s approach was slightly more sensible: hươu cao cổ, or “long-neck deer,” which, although giraffe is not actually a deer, makes sense.
 Meanwhile, upon initial encounter, the Japanese confused the animal with their dragon-scaled, stag-antlered god and thus named it Kirin.
 Two hundred years later, business people lift frosty mugs of Kirin, unconcerned whether the beer’s name honors an African animal or ancient deity.